↑

 family hands in a circle - how to care for for aging parents & be happy siblings

 Sibling caregivers have a laborious job.
-They all have to work together while providing care for their parents who may be ill or declining in health.
+They all have to work together while caring for their parents, who may be ill or in declining health.

 I can’t think of very many things that are more emotionally exhausting than working with my brothers to care for my parents.
 Don’t get me wrong – we love each other and get along – like peas in a pod:).